hevnsnt/norecognition/README.md

 I'm a hacker.
 I see technology differently.
 For years, I've been fascinated by how machines interpret our world and us: how algorithms decide who is seen, tracked, and recognized, often with unsettling consequences for personal privacy.

-I believe fabrics to confuse these systems can be created.
-My goal is to build a **reproducible, science-driven process** to design and test these adversarial textiles.
-I rigorously test generated patterns against multiple models in real-world conditions to create a wardrobe that protects my privacy... and yours.
-I already have positive results.
+I believe fabrics can be engineered to confuse modern vision systems.
+The plan is simple: build a reproducible, science-first pipeline that designs, tests, and refines adversarial textiles.
+Every generated pattern is validated against multiple detection models and then tested in real-world conditions.
+Results so far are positive.

 ### Wait, Hasn't This Been Done Before?